 If you’re caring for a loved one, you may have seen the website WebMD.
 It is a very popular website with lots of medical information for people.
 They even have a WebMD magazine with interesting health topics.

-WebMD App Features
+WebMD App for Android and iOS Features

 The app has a bunch of features that can really help with seniors at home: